Maxteabag/plazmascript/README.md

 Generate PB2 Maps from C# and upload and combine to existing maps

 To get started:
-If you want to just generate an XML file and eventually upload manually after, you can just start writing in "Entrymap.cs"
+If you want to just generate an XML file and eventually upload manually after, you can just start writing in "Entrymap.cs" and run the program.
+Your .xml file will be generated in "GeneratedMaps" folder.